sveneschlbeck/TicTacToe/README.md

 This code is licensed under ``GPL-3.0 License``.

-## Hardware & Software Requirements :computer:
+## Hardware & Software Requirements

 This program can be run without much computing power.
 It can be executed on any modern device using Microsoft's Windows operating system.